Menu

 If you are in a union, you may want to talk your representative if you are losing your job.

-An employer can terminate your job for many reasons, but there are some exceptions.
+An employer can terminate your job for many reasons.
 For example, your employer can choose to let you go because of:

 • poor performance